-Situated in Northern Colorado, Greeley is the most populated city and county seat of Weld County.
-The population is near 100,000 residents.
+Situated along Northern Colorado’s front range, Greeley is the most populated city and county seat of Weld County.
+The population was around 107,000 residents in 2018.

 The town was founded as Union Colony in 1869, an experimental utopian society, but later named after Horace Greeley, editor of the New-York Tribune, whom came to the area in 1859 during the gold rush.

 Read about the Camping near Greeley and Pawnee National Grassland.